Berlevo/GeldiGeliyor/README.md

 # Geldi Geliyor
-GeldiGeliyor is a C# windows form application which is created for online marketing.
+<p align="justify"> GeldiGeliyor is a C# windows form application which is created for online marketing.
 We have two windows form screen.
-First windows form is about marketing and second windows form screen is about seeind the ordered invoice.
+First windows form is about marketing and second windows form screen is about seeind the ordered invoice. </p>

 ## Market Screen
-In marketing screen we have one combo box for categories.
+<p align="justify"> In marketing screen we have one combo box for categories.
 One list view for avaliable orders.
 One list box for seleceted products that will be bought.
-Three radio buttons for shipment company and two buttons to make shopping.
+Three radio buttons for shipment company and two buttons to make shopping. </p>

 ![MarketScreen](https://user-images.githubusercontent.com/42059887/206797148-83ba184e-a031-440d-8f02-2066a0634d11.png)